luishsr/rust-dump-analyzer/README.md

 g: Open the address input popup to jump to a specific address

 ## Contributing
 Contributions are welcome!
-If you encounter bugs or have feature requests, feel free to open an issue or create a pull request.
+If you encounter bugs or have feature requests, open an issue or create a pull request.